asyncapi/generator/README.md

   Options:

     -V, --version                  output the version number
-    -w, --watch                    watches the template directory and the AsyncAPI document for change, and re-generate the files when they occur.
+    -w, --watch                    watches the templates directory and the AsyncAPI document for changes, and re-generate the files when they occur
-    -o, --output <outputDir>       directory where to put the generated files (default: the current directory) -d, --disable-hook <hookName>  disable a specific hook -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -p, --param <name=value>       additional param to pass to templates -t, --templates <templateDir>  directory where templates are located (default: Internal template folder) -h, --help                     output usage information
+    -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) -d, --disable-hook <hookName>  disable a specific hook -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -p, --param <name=value>       additional param to pass to templates -t, --templates <templateDir>  directory where templates are located (defaults to internal templates directory) --force-install                forces the installation of the template dependencies -h, --help                     output usage information
 ```